nhathao512/TDTU-Database_Systems/README.md

+# Subject: Data Systems
-I got 9 points for this exercise and the exercises when I studied in the lab.
+I got 9 points for this big assignment and the exercises when I studied in the lab.